makensonn/Portfoliog/README.md

 # Welcome to my GitHub

-My Name is Makenson Noel and I am a Software Engineer
+My Name is Makenson Noel and I am a Software Engineer.

-Here you'll find all the source code to the projects I create
+Here you'll find all the source code to the projects I create.

-Feel free to clone and build on top of them